 Simple vs. Exponential Moving Averages: The Difference Explained

 Even though SMA and EMA show distinctive differences, that does not mean one is superior to the other.
 It depends on factors like a trader’s style of analysis, objectives, and time horizon.
 Each stock or index has its own frequency (use backtesting experiments to figure it out).
-Sometimes, for a particular period, SMA reacts better and sometimes EMA does.
-The longer the time, the slower it is for the moving average to react to movement in price.
+Sometimes, SMA reacts better for a particular period, and sometimes EMA does.
+The longer the time, the slower it is for the moving average to respond to movement in price.

 SMA is most useful for long-term trading while EMA is more useful where there is short-term price movement.
 The same features that make the EMA a better choice for short-term trading make it less effective when it comes to long-term trading.